FrentzP12/easy-jobs-landing/README.md

 # easy-jobs-landing
-Easy Jobs Landing Page, using HTML5 semantic tags, and CSS3 Flexbox.
+Sample Project illustrating the use of HTML semantic tags, and CSS Flexbox.
+It includes Google Fonts and also Fontawesome.
+It shows how to inject reusable sections in content with JavaScript.